tydeno/Ploto/README.md

 # Ploto
-A basic Windows PowerShell based Chia Plotting Manager.
+A Windows PowerShell based Chia Plotting Manager.
-Cause I was tired of spawning them myself.
 Consists of a PowerShell Module that allows to spawn, manage and move plots.

-Now also informs you in Discord about spawned jobs.
+Also informs you in Discord about spawned jobs.
 And if you like, you may define an Intervall upon which Plotofy sends you notifications about whats going on.

 ![image](https://user-images.githubusercontent.com/83050419/118192418-662f0500-b446-11eb-9340-e919234d3d5f.png)